amiaopensource/av-python-carpentry/_episodes/03-findingfiles.md

 ### A trip down the os.path, with a sidetrack to strings

-If we want to activate Python in this "do things" sense, we need provide it with a clear sense of where exactly our files are located within our system.
+If we want to activate Python in this "do things" sense, we need give it with a clear sense of where exactly our files are located within our system.
-To achieve this, we will need to combines the folder names and file names that we generated above.
+To achieve this, we will need to combine the folder names and file names that we generated above.
-For that we'll take a stroll down the `os.path`, the piece of the os module that allows for pathname manipulation.
+For that, we'll take a stroll down the `os.path`, the piece of the os module that allows for pathname manipulation.

 Functions in `os.path` try to understand any string as a filepath.